 Linton also has extensive experience representing issuers, mutual funds, officers and directors, underwriters, and broker-dealers in federal securities litigation brought under the 1933 Act and the 1934 Act, as well as defending claims for breach of fiduciary duty and claims brought under other state law theories.
 He has also represented public companies, officers and directors, and investment banks in several shareholder actions challenging the fairness of proposed mergers and acquisitions and the adequacy of disclosures made in proxy statements, tender offers, and other disclosure documents.

-Linton has also represented banks, telecommunications companies, manufacturers, consulting firms, and other clients in a wide variety of other complex litigation matters in state and federal courts, including antitrust cases, contract disputes, partnership disputes, ERISA class actions, consumer fraud class actions, class actions and collective actions under wage and hour laws and ADEA, fraud and RICO cases, insurance coverage disputes, and cases involving earnouts, purchase price adjustments, and valuation of stock in closely held corporations.
-His experience includes four recent arbitrations, each of which resulted in awards in his clients’ favor.
+Linton has also represented banks, telecommunications companies, manufacturers, law firms, real estate developers, and other clients in a wide variety of other complex litigation matters in state and federal courts, including antitrust cases, contract disputes, partnership disputes, ERISA class actions, consumer fraud class actions, class actions and collective actions under wage and hour laws and ADEA, fraud and RICO cases, insurance coverage disputes, and cases involving earnouts, purchase price adjustments, and valuation of stock in closely held corporations.
+His experience includes four arbitrations, each of which resulted in awards in his clients’ favor.
 He has also argued appeals in the Seventh Circuit, the Illinois Appellate Court, and the Illinois Supreme Court.
 Linton has been recognized as a leading practitioner in commercial litigation by Chambers USA.

 Before joining the firm, Linton clerked for the Honorable David A. Nelson of the United States Court of Appeals for the Sixth Circuit.
 In 2003, he received the Excellence in Pro Bono and Public Interest Service Award from the United States District Court for the Northern District of Illinois and the Chicago Chapter of the Federal Bar Association.